heispv/pymmseqs/README.md

 This command installs `pymmseqs` from TestPyPI while also using the main PyPI index to fetch any necessary dependencies.

-### Using Docker Hub Image
+### Using Docker Image
-If you want to use the `pymmseqs` package without installing it, you can use the Docker Hub image.
+If you want to use the `pymmseqs` package without installing it, you can pull it from GHCR.

 #### Debian
 ```bash